Alex-Sternburg/Alex-Sternburg.github.io/readme.md

 # Testimonials
 I reached out to three people that could talk about me as a student and as a person.
 I am still waiting for one response.
 I did take out the avatar image because I didn't ask permission from the people I asked to include a photo of them,, so it would've been unfair and unprofessional to do so.

-# Grid for Achievments tables
+# Grid for Achievements tables
 On the originally template this was a pricing grid, so I tried to alter it to work for my site.
 Therefore, I thought it would be the perfect place to highlight my achievements (activities and honors)